wiktorkowalski/blog/src/content/blog/astro-on-s3-and-cloudfront-with-terraform.md

 give your project any name you want and you can select all the defaults options that Astro template has.

 Then you can run `npm run dev` just to check if the website starts.
-Once that's taken care of we can move to more interesting parts.
+Once that's taken care of, we can move to more interesting parts.

 # Terraform

-That's were the most of the interesting stuff happens.
+That's where the most of the interesting stuff happens.
 Let's start by setting up Terraform itself

 In the repo root folder run